-EndorExpress.net started in August 31st, 2002 on Geocities as VLPS’ Star Tours Page.
-The site became popular fast, so the site moved to a series of free hosts, but was rapidly outgrowing each server.
-On March 2003 Kris joined Belgian Star Wars collective site BeJedi.
-This move attracted some of the core news reporters, which sticked with the site.
+EndorExpress.net was started on August 31st, 2002 by Kris on Geocities as VLPS’ Star Tours Page.
+The site became popular quite fast, so the site moved to a series of different hosts, but was rapidly outgrowing each server.
+March 2003 Kris joined Belgian Star Wars collective BeJedi.
+This is when our core editors joined the site.

 Kris Van de Sande

 Being a Star Wars fan since the first seconds of a taped VHS copy ofThe Empire Strikes Back, Kris never lost much of his enthusiasm for the intergalactic saga.
 This continiued when he learned his way on the internet.
 From the huge range of places, organisations and characters to pick in the saga, it was a tiny travel agency in the universe that got his attention and love.
 That travel agency turned out to be Star Tours, the popular Disney Star Wars attraction.
 In 2002, a small geocities website was created, that grew exponentially, and ultimately evolved in EndorExpress.Net, the premier source for Star Tours on the internet.

 Kris works as an internationally published and award-winning freelance photographer.
 Check out his portfolio here.

 - Location: Hasselt, Belgium

 A lifelong Star Wars and Disney fan.
 Brian grew up in California where his family would often make trips to Disneyland.
 In 1987 he took his first “Trip to Star Wars Celebration 4 in Los Angeles and most recently the D23 Expo in Anaheim for the site.” and doesn’t pass on a chance to go back!
 Brian reported from

 - Position: Senior Reporter, Publisher, Researcher & Photographer